 Many members of our Pickle community turn to art as a way to celebrate their identities.
-While some Pride events for this year have been postponed until the fall or are continuing in a modified way, we have rounded up a streaming list to check out from home or on the go.
+While people choose to celebrate Pride month in many different ways, we have rounded up a streaming list to check out from home or on the go.

 Below, you'll find films and series that our talented alumni helped to create.
 They feature prominent LGBTQ+ main characters and/or themes, in the hopes that members of our community can feel seen and represented through art.

 A series that explores what life can be like for the modern teenager, “Euphoria” has received rave reviews from critics for its cinematography, acting, production and handling of mature content.
 Series lead Zendaya who plays Rue Bennet is the youngest person to ever receive the Emmy award for Outstanding Lead Actress in a Drama series.